 - a summary of your digital marketing mix – what channels will you use?

 - the reasons why you have chosen each channel and details of implementation

 - the customer segmentation that you will use and how each channel will be targeted

 - a summary of the metrics that you will use to measure performance for each channel

-- what key performance indicators you will use to assess performance
+- what key performance indicators will you use to assess the performance

 Creating engaging content with relevant data and juicy tips will always be effective.
 Creativity in all forms: for making your business better, for getting everyone to talk about you, for inspiring others, for earning free advertising, for becoming an asset in your industry.
 An effective digital tactic is to correlate the call to action with the visual component (if there is any), have a compelling verb (to entice you to take action), communicate value (what you are offering) and create a sense of urgency.
 You should use ”get your free e-book” instead of “download” or “get free quote” instead of “submit” and so on.

 There’s no denying that “Content is king”.
 Every marketing guru has suddenly become a content expert and touting all the material you need to write.
 Here’s 10 other tactive you can employ to drive a successful digital marketing strategy:

 Gone are the days of advertising where marketers were mainly charged with branding, awareness, and recall.
 Today’s Modern Marketers (and advertisers) must be technology and data-driven experts as well as brand champions and storytellers. eMarketer predicts that programmatic ad spending will be over $20 billion in 2016, more than double the amount seen in 2014.